How To Transfer A File From Procreate To Illustrator

 Illustrator can also export to all the different raster image formats mentioned above with these formats retaining its vector quality: AI, EPS, SVG, and PDF.

 Transferring Your File From Procreate To Illustrator

-Once you have your desired drawing or image in Procreate, save it as a TIFF file to preserve all your color information and line clarity.
+Save your desired drawing as a TIFF file in Procreate to preserve color and line clarity.

 Click the wrench icon on the top left, hit share, and choose TIFF as your file format.

-Otherwise, you can save and then email it to yourself and access it in your computer where Illustrator is installed.
+Otherwise, you can save and then email it to yourself and access it on your computer where Illustrator is installed.

 Once you have your TIFF file from Procreate, open Adobe Illustrator and create a new file with your desired dimensions.